alexnardini/FLAM3_for_SideFX_Houdini/README.md

 _I really want to make a special honorable mention to Matt Feemster, the Developer of Fractorium._

-_His c++ code is beyound awesome, clean and packed with useful comments all over the place._
+_His Fractorium c++ code is beyound awesome, clean and packed with useful comments all over the place._
-_In the last months its been my only reference to refine, cleanup and complete this implementation._
+_In the last months its been my only reference to refine, cleanup and finally complete this implementation._

 _Fractorium is really impressive._